Haspamelodica/dmx-usb-atmega328p/README.md

 # DMX-USB interface running on an Atmega328p

-Work-in-progress.

-This is an Arduino project aiming to implement an USB-DMX interface compatible with [QLC+](https://qlcplus.org/).
+This is an Arduino project implementing an USB-DMX interface compatible with [QLC+](https://qlcplus.org/).
 It uses a rewritten port of [UDMX](https://github.com/mirdej/udmx) for implementing DMX, and [VUSB](https://www.obdev.at/products/vusb/index.html) for implementing USB.